Imperial College London

 English Language Requirements

-The standard level requirements are shown below.
-Certain courses have higher requirements, please refer to the university website for details.
+The standard English language requirements are shown below.
+Certain courses have higher requirements; please refer to the university website for details.

 - IELTS: an overall score of 6.5 (minimum 6.0 in all elements).